Sinn Fein remains on course to be largest party in Northern Ireland councils

 The party has also elected its first ever councillor in Ballymena and is on course to be the largest party in Derry and Strabane.

-The DUP has retained its position as the largest party in Lisburn and Castlereagh with party figures insisting that it had been a good result for the largest unionist party.
+The DUP has retained its position as the largest party in Lisburn and Castlereagh with leader Sir Jeffrey Donaldson insisting that it had been a good result for the largest unionist party.

 The cross-community Alliance Party has made gains and could become the third largest party in local government.